 Dining out in Morocco

 Moroccan dining is a feast for the senses, with tajines being a must-try.
-These stew-like dishes contain a tempting mix of lamb or chicken plus vegetables and come served in their earthenware dish with conical lid.
+These stew-like dishes contain a tempting mix of lamb or chicken, and vegetables, and it comes served in their earthenware dish with conical lid.
 You’ll also find fruits in the tajines such as sultanas and apricots, too.
+Other dishes include pastilla, a popular street food which consists of chicken or pigeon layered with lemon sauce in pastry.

 Morocco caters for a mixed tourist clientele so you can also expect to find a variety of international dishes, especially in seaside resorts of Agadir and Essaouira.
 In terms of desserts, meals are often finished with some fruit sweetened with cinnamon and sugar, accompanied by a refreshing mint tea.